peytoncordero/DRI25/command-line.md

 The basic steps you learned today will help as you'll further your digital skills.
 For example, you might work with the command line interface to set up your version control with git or you'll have your text editor open while writing Python scripts or building basic websites with HTML and CSS.
 Having a grasp of command line basics will not only make you more familiar with how your computer and basic programming work, but it will also give you access to tools and communities that will expand your research.

-In the next pages we will explain how you can transfer this knowledge to your computer.
+In the next pages, we will explain how you can transfer this knowledge to your computer.
 We also share resources for independent learning.

 # Final Evaluation